 Another factor influencing the flow of your vital energy is how your brain works.

-Overworking the brain causes it to overheat and, consequently, raise the temperature of the head and disturb the circulation of vital energy.
-Usually, you come from work and instead of giving your brain a rest, you turn on the TV, turn on the computer to view something on the Internet or pick up your cell phone.
+Overworking the brain causes it to overheat and, consequently, raises the temperature of the head and disturbs the circulation of vital energy.
+Usually, you come from work and instead of giving your brain a rest, you turn on the TV, turn on the computer to view something on the Internet, or pick up your cell phone.
 This behavior causes you to constantly expose your brain to a constant flow of information.
 The electromagnetic waves produced by these devices also increase the temperature of your head.

 Your body is healthy only when the vital energy circulates through it naturally without any blockages or restrictions.

 When energy is blocked or flowing in the wrong direction, disease arises.
 Your body is a complex system with many variables.
 It has various mechanisms that maintain its harmony and balance.
 When this harmony and balance are disturbed, it sends you various subtle signals and warnings.
 This can be, for example, pain, muscle tension, or emotions such as nervousness or melancholy.
 When it does, it is important to recognize them and take care of them.
 Unfortunately, when you are disconnected from your body, your body is locked together and you are focused most of the time on the outside world, not recognizing it and ignoring it.
 So you are not taking action to restore this balance and it deepens even more until it eventually leads to a catastrophe.
 When you finally realize that something is wrong, it is often too late to do something about it.